I’m Sorry, What Is Going on With GameStop and AMC?

 (He is now just quote-tweeting everybody’s story recommendations with notes like “Hadn’t occurred to us before” and “Fair q.
 Lemme get caught up on this new wild story.”
 It hasn’t stopped.
 The swarm knows no bounds!)

-Obviously, this is a rapidly changing situation — trading of AMC shares was halted several times this morning, some brokerages are crashing, and it seems unlikely to continue without someone somewhere taking some kind of serious action.
+Obviously, this is a rapidly changing situation — trading of AMC shares was halted several times on Wednesday morning, some brokerages are crashing, and it seems unlikely to continue without someone somewhere taking some kind of serious action.
+(And oh look, Robinhood and other online brokers are now restricting trading in GameStop, AMC, and other stocks targeted by r/wallstreetbets.
+That will surely go over well.)
 I suspect we will also eventually learn a bit more about the individuals involved on both sides.
 Part of the reason this is of such interest to people is of course because the common image of “Wall Street trader” is basically some Donald Trump Jr. clone, and it’s fun for people to imagine someone like that being taken down by a bunch of Krazy Internet Kidz.
 But I suspect the reality might be a bit different.
 Especially since a lot of these people seem to be Elon Musk admirers, too.
 (Musk got in on the GameStop action and tweeted out a link to r/wallstreetbets, and there was much excitement over there.)
 And creating short squeezes is the kind of thing Martin Shkreli used to do.
 Which is all to say: This may not exactly turn out to be a gang of unruly kids from the neighborhood.

 K.V.: Absolutely.
 It’s a story with so many delicious 2021 layers to it: flailing pandemic companies, powerful and baffling online communities, yawning economic inequality, memes, and the looming sense that this one odd event could become a new paradigm that destabilizes the entire system.
 Plus, Elon Musk somehow shows up.
 It’s got everything.

-Note: This piece has been updated with new information regarding the stonks.